 How will you help customers reduce their energy usage?

-A growing volume of research reveals that energy and water consumption behaviour is not always rational and can benefit from nudges designed to encourage individuals to reduce consumption.
+A growing volume of research reveals that energy and water consumption behavior is not always rational and can benefit from nudges designed to encourage individuals to reduce consumption.
 That’s certainly our experience.
-Advizzo’s popular customer engagement programmes are based on behavioural science techniques and are deployed by utilities around the world to motivate customers to change their behaviour in order to reduce consumption.
+Advizzo’s popular customer engagement programs are based on behavioral science techniques and are deployed by utilities around the world to motivate customers to change their behavior in order to reduce consumption.
 You can read more about the nudge theory that can help customers save energy in our blog ‘How a nudge can help customers save energy and water.’